Asylum and Temporary Protective Status

 - Can apply for a travel document

-A grant of TPS, by itself, does not allow a person to apply for permanent residency; however, TPS does allow a person to stay in the U.S. and, if the person is eligible, they can apply for permanent residency by other means.
+A grant of TPS, by itself, does not allow a person to apply for permanent residency; however, TPS does allow a person to stay in the U.S. and, in some jurisdictions, they can apply for permanent residency by other means.